• Skip to primary navigation

 • Visit the Prince’s Palace and watch the changing of the guard

-• Explore and marvel at its museums: the Oceanographic Museum, Prince Rainier III’s car collection, and art museums.
+• Enrich yourself and marvel at the museums: the Oceanographic Museum, Prince Rainier III’s car collection, and the art museums

 • Admire the luxurious architecture

-• Discover the many different garden styles (exotic, Japanese, rose garden…)
+• Discover the many gardens, each with its own unique style (exotic, Japanese, rose garden, etc.)

 • Enjoy the luxurious ambience